 Photo: Matty van Wijnbergen

 Linda Vlassenrood is a programme manager and curator whose mission is to facilitate understanding and discussion of complex urban issues in stimulating ways.
 She organises multi-year and shorter programmes for cultural institutions, municipalities and commercial entities; these may comprise advice, research, publications, workshops, exhibitions, educational projects, lectures and/or discussions.

-She excels at defining a question and then putting together the most appropriate method or process for discussing, researching or designing solutions.
+In 2011, she founded Studio Linda Vlassenrood.
 Her ambition is to involve a broader group than just insiders in the development of cities.
 Her approach is therefore interdisciplinary by definition.
 As a result, she is easily able to bring together different types of designers as well as officials, citizens, researchers and other experts in the Netherlands and elsewhere.
-She brings multiple strengths to her role as a programme manager and curator – creativity, analytical and strategic insight, entrepreneurship, drive and energy.
-In recent years she has focused on data and the smart society and on the development and redevelopment of new cities, particularly in China.
+At the International New Town Institute (INTI) she worked as a programme manager on a research and exchange program with Shenzhen (2012-2020).
+For Het Nieuwe Instituut (HNI) she focused on data and the smart society.
+The DATAstudio programme was a collaboration between HNI and the municipality of Eindhoven (2015-2017).
+She was also a core team member of the independent think tank Stad-Forum (2019 to 2024); Stad-Forum provided the municipality of Amsterdam with solicited and unsolicited advice on its urban development.